AntoineTorrezSuzano/RaikoMusics/README.md

 ⚠️ **Important**: The project's frontend code contains hardcoded IP addresses from the original development environment (e.g., `https://35.79.6.219`).
 You **must** replace these with your server's IP address or domain name for the application to work correctly.

-Perform a project-wide search for the hardcoded IP and replace all instances.
-Pay special attention to the following files:

-  * `./index.html`
-  * `./raikomusics/src/index.html`

 -----

 ## Usage